Unified theory of the photovoltaic Hall effect by field- and light-induced Berry curvatures: Comparison with previous studies

-Finally, we compare the results in this study with those of previous studies on the photovoltaic Hall effect.
-The general theory of the bulk photovoltaic effect under a bias field is presented in the literature \cite{Fregoso2019}.
-Although the final result for the field-induced CPGE was consistent with that in this study, the physical meaning of each term was not elucidated at that point.
-For example, $\Jj_{\mathrm{inj,dip}}$ in our theory was split into the third and fourth terms in Eq.
-(137) in Ref. \cite{Fregoso2019} and was interpreted differently from the field-induced Berry curvature. $\Jj_{\mathrm{inj,ene}}$ in the present study, which was given as the second term in Eq.
-(137) in Ref. \cite{Fregoso2019}, was also interpreted differently from the field-induced energy shift.
-Our theory provides a more compact and transparent framework for interpreting the photovoltaic Hall effect induced by resonant light.
+Finally, we compare our results with those in previous studies on the photovoltaic Hall effect.
+A general theory of the bulk photovoltaic effect under a bias field has been presented in the literature \cite{Fregoso2019}.
+Although its results for the field-induced CPGE were consistent with ours, the physical meaning of each term was not as clear as revealed here.
+For example, $\Jj_{\mathrm{inj,dip}}$ in our theory was split into two terms and was interpreted differently from the field-induced Berry curvature in Ref. \cite{Fregoso2019}. $\Jj_{\mathrm{inj,ene}}$ was also given an interpretation different from the field-induced energy shift.
+Our theory provides an alternative perspective for understanding the photovoltaic Hall effect induced by resonant light.
 A more recent theory \cite{Ahn2022} rearranged the result in Ref. \cite{Fregoso2019} in terms of Riemannian geometry.
 Although this viewpoint reveals an interesting aspect of light--matter interaction, the obtained equations cannot easily be understood from a physical point of view.
-For example, the contribution of the Hermitian curvature, which was the main focus of Ref. \cite{Ahn2022}, included $\Jj_{\mathrm{inj,ano}}$ and a part of $\Jj_{\mathrm{inj,ene}}$ in our theory without separation.
-These two components should be distinguished for physical interpretation as well as practical use, because their relaxation times, $\tau_{\mathrm{ene}}$ and $\tau_{\mathrm{ano}}$, generally differ from each other. $\Jj_{\mathrm{inj,dip}}+\Jj_{\mathrm{inj,ene}}$ decays through momentum relaxation, whereas $\Jj_{\mathrm{inj,ano}}$ decays through the relaxation of the spin or other quantities breaking time-reversal symmetry.
-To incorporate this qualitative difference, $\Jj_{\mathrm{inj,dip}}+\Jj_{\mathrm{inj,ene}}$ and $\Jj_{\mathrm{inj,ano}}$ must be distinguished.
+For example, the contribution of the Hermitian curvature, which was the main focus of Ref. \cite{Ahn2022}, was a mixture of $\Jj_{\mathrm{inj,ano}}$ and $\Jj_{\mathrm{inj,ene}}$ in our theory.
+These two components should be distinguished both for physical interpretation and for practical use, because the relaxation times for photocurrent generally differ from each other; $\Jj_{\mathrm{inj,dip}}+\Jj_{\mathrm{inj,ene}}$ decays through momentum relaxation, whereas $\Jj_{\mathrm{inj,ano}}$ decays through the relaxation of the spin or other quantities {that break the} time-reversal symmetry.
+To incorporate this qualitative difference, $\Jj_{\mathrm{inj,dip}}+\Jj_{\mathrm{inj,ene}}$ and $\Jj_{\mathrm{inj,ano}}$ should be distinguished.